 - A communication plan – Town hall meetings presenting how your company is performing

 - Employee wellness

 - Company Culture – culture is built on trust, engagement, the value of employees, behaviours, company principles and employer brand

 - Employee brand – the face your company presents externally to potential employees

 - Training and development opportunities

-- The Human Workplace – it will be important to acknowledge achievements especially where employees are working remotely.
+- The Human Workplace – it will be important to acknowledge achievements, especially where employees are working remotely.

-In conclusion, companies need to carefully think about the ‘Why’ before they start communicating about the ‘What’ and the ‘How’ in order to attract and retain new employees who you would hope will eventually become your best possible ambassadors for your Employer Brand!
+In conclusion, companies need to carefully think about the ‘Why’ before they start communicating about the ‘What’ and the ‘How’ in order to attract and retain new employees who you would hope will eventually become the best possible ambassadors for your Employer Brand!